isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Birthday celebrations are not allowed in school.
 The distribution of tokens
-or goodie bags are also strongly discouraged so as to cultivate a culture of simplicity, as well as the increasing awareness of food allergies.</p>
+or goodie bags is also strongly discouraged so as to cultivate a culture of simplicity and to be mindful of food allergies.</p>
 </td>
 </tr>
 <tr>